 Side Note: SNR and Output Level

 This is an important aspect of SNR that is often overlooked.
 The SNR of an amp is usually measured at full output, which nobody uses when actually listening.
 Actual listening levels on heaphones is typically around 50 mV (this is roughly 80 dB SPL on most full size headphones).
 The SNR at medium to low output levels can be quite different than at max volume.
-With some amps, the SNR drops linearly with output level.
+With most amps, the SNR drops with output level.
 For example: consider such an amp having full output of Vrms and SNR is 110 dB.
 50 mV is 32 dB quieter, so this amp would have an SNR of only 78 dB at actual listening levels!

 Imagery: Advantage: Corda Jazz